garimaj2108/Data-Viz-Final-Project/README.md

 This metric compares the price to rent ratio for all the 3 cities against the National average.
 P.S: The price to rent ratio closer to the national average indicates a buyer-friendly market

-#### - Sq ft purchase capacity vs salaries based on occupational areas
+#### - Sq. ft. purchase capacity vs salaries based on occupational areas
-This indicates the sq ft. buying capacity of individuals in particular occupational areas based on their salaries for all 3 cities
+This indicates the sq ft., buying capacity of individuals in particular occupational areas based on their salaries for all 3 cities

 ************************************************************************************************************************************************************************************************************************************************************

 ## Claim - Austin is the better city to buy a home as compared to San Francisco and New York!!

-San Francisco is one of the fastest growing cities in America, with citizens flocking in from far and wide while New York is an iconic city with both dreamers and realists flocking to it and Austin is considered to be San Francisco in making.
+San Francisco is one of the fastest growing cities in America, with citizens flocking in from far and wide while New York is an iconic city with both dreamers and realists flocking to it and Austin is considered to be San Francisco in the making.
 So which city should you choose to call Home?

 When deciding to buy a home, there are so many factors that one has to consider such as:
-- job opportunities
+- Job opportunities
-- average salaries
+- Average salaries
-- average home purchase prices
+- Average home purchase prices
-- ones own personal buying capacity
+- Ones own personal buying capacity

 The premise in our storyboard is simple:
-- It is comparing citywise average salaries of individuals in different job profiles and their sq ft buying capacity in that particular city
+- It is comparing citywide average salaries of individuals in different job profiles and their sq ft buying capacity in that particular city
 - It is also comparing the home purchase price increase trend for the last 8 years, to provide an insight of what is the price growth rate in each city to determine the affordability
-- To dig deep on the growth rate we are presenting the increase or decrease in percentage of the average home prices.
+- To dig deep on the growth rate we are presenting the increase or decrease in percentage of the average home price.
-- It is also comparing the price to rent ratio across the 3 cities, which provides details about how friendly is the buyer market
+- It is also comparing the price to rent ratio across the 3 cities, which provides details about how friendly is the buyer's market

-The information gleaned from these visualizations will enable home buyers to make a informed decision about which city would be a suitable abode for them.
+The information gleaned from these visualizations will enable home buyers to make an informed decision about which city would be a suitable abode for them.

 Read more: Buying A Home: Choosing Your Location https://www.investopedia.com/university/home/home1.asp#ixzz503znTUe5